The Pachamama Celebrations

 Conservation and Sustainability Awareness

 In recent years, the Pachamama Celebration has also taken on a more global perspective.
-Communities strive to raise awareness about environmental conservation and sustainable practices, urging people to take collective responsibility for protecting the Earth and its resources.
+Communities increasingly use the occasion to raise awareness about environmental conservation, sustainable agriculture, and responsible stewardship of natural resources.

 Traditional farming techniques in Peru have been developed over thousands of years.
 The Potato Park located near Cusco, is a community-based initiative that promotes traditional Andean farming practices, particularly potatoes!
 Visit the Potato Park on our Peru Express Tour!